-- 1. Individual landowners who controlled over 51% of harbor parcels were opposed to annexation. - 2.
+- 1. Individual landowners who controlled over 50% of harbor parcels were opposed to annexation, and could/would vote against the project. - 2.
 The City's politics and policies did not align with those of the harbor. - 3.
 The City and County could not agree on a tax sharing agreement. - 4.
 Applications expired, and timeframes for further action ran out.